ViK0s/Gecs/README.md

-# SimPYlPointSim
+# Gecs

-SimPYlPointSim (name subject to change) is a simple simulation program handling simulation of orbits, Nbody type simulations and even a simulation of electric fields.
+Gecs (Gravity and electromagnetic cli sim) is a simple simulation program handling simulation of orbits, Nbody type simulations and even a simulation of electric fields.

 ## Description